jeremyandrews/rqueue/README.md

-# RProxy
+# RQueue

-A prioritized notifications proxy.
+A prioritized notifications queing proxy.

 If not otherwise specified, notifications have a priority of 10.
 Higher priority notifications will be delivered before lower priority notifications.